[REUTERS PHARMA EUROPE 2026]

 WHY THESE MATTER

-If you are still running omnichannel as a set of parallel channels rather than an orchestrated experience, these sessions cut through the buzzwords and address the operational reality.
-Identity resolution, signal routing, and cross-functional data flows.
+If you're still running omnichannel as a set of parallel channels rather than an orchestrated experience, these sessions address the operational reality.
+Identity resolution, signal routing and cross-functional data flows.
+Over 30 Director-level omnichannel and CX leaders from AstraZeneca, Novo Nordisk, Bayer, MSD, Sanofi and CSL are attending.
+This is the highest concentration of omnichannel decision-makers at any European pharma event this year.
+The hallway conversations will be as valuable as the sessions.

 AI & Commercial Technology